skyportal/skyportal/doc/adding_features.md

             return self.success(...)
 ```

-Note: In Python, if an error occurs and isn't catched, the method with raise an exception.
-Here, we want to catch errors so we can still use a return statement to return a response to the client containing the error message.
-TO do so, one can use the `try`/`except` syntax:
+Note: In Python, if an error occurs and isn't caught, the method will raise an exception.
+Here, we want to catch errors so we can still use return a response to the client containing the error message.
+To do so, one can use the `try`/`except` syntax:

 ``` python